diegomontanari/42-Born2beRoot/README.md

 Defaults    logfile="/var/log/sudo/sudo.log"
 ```

-- `log_output`: Enables logging of commands executed using sudo.
+- `log_output`: Enables logging of all commands executed with sudo, capturing both input and output.
-- `logfile`: Specifies the path to the log file where sudo commands will be recorded.
+- `logfile`: Specifies the file where sudo command logs will be stored.

-### Save and exit
 Save the changes and exit the editor.
 If using `visudo`, press `ESC`, type `:wq`, and press `Enter`.

-### 2. Verify the logging configuration
+### Verify the logging configuration

 To ensure that logging is enabled, run a sudo command and check the log file:

 ```bash